wyderkat/css-on-diet/README.md

       bac #1C6BA0
     }

-Now you can comment out code with other comment.
+Now you can comment out code with other comment inside.
 Finally...

 Arithmetics
 -----------